ibm-cloud-docs/vpc/managing-gpus.md

    {: class="simple-tab-table"}
    {: summary="GPUs and minimum NVIDIA drivers and CUDA versions"}

 3. Install associated toolkit for your workload.
-Visit NVIDIA's [CUDA toolkit downloads](https://developer.nvidia.com/cuda-downloads){: external} page.
+See NVIDIA's [CUDA toolkit downloads](https://developer.nvidia.com/cuda-downloads){: external} page.

 For detailed instructions to complete Steps 2 and 3, other GPU tools, and examples, see [How to Use V100-Based GPUs on IBM Cloud VPC](https://www.ibm.com/products/tutorials/how-to-use-v100-based-gpus-on-ibm-cloud-vpc){: external}.